melineab/convolution/readme.txt

  It takes 3 arguments:
   1. Base matrix: it is a three-dimensional matrix, the shape of which changes during convolution
   2. Filter matrix:  it is a 3D matrix that reshapes the base matrix.
   3. Bias value.
-It's an integer or a float number that can increment or decrement each value in the output matrix.
+It's an integer or a float number that can affect each value of the output matrix.

  The  convolution_3d method can be run like this:

-   convolution = Convolution(base_matrix, filter_matrix, bias).convolution_3d()
+    Convolution(base_matrix, filter_matrix, bias).convolution_3d()